koher/try-swift-2016/try-swift.md

 }
 ```

-^ It's good to have independent keywords like `async` because it makes easier to read the codes.
+^ It's good to have independent keywords like `async`, `await` and `reasync` because it makes easier to read the codes.
 But it needs other extra keywords endlessly when we want to add new features.

 ^ I'm wondering which one is better.
-I wanted to show you the possibilities of `try`.
+I just wanted to show you the possibilities of `try`.

 ---

 ### Let's Discuss Error Handling

-^ I introduced my several ideas.
+^ (23:11, 0:28) I introduced my several ideas.

 - `Result<T>` instead of `Result<T, E>`
 - Automatic propagation for `Optional`s